xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/machine-learning algorithm.md

 Translation: **Algorytm uczenia maszynowego**
 Definition:
-**A machine-learning algorithm is a set of instructions that teach a computer to learn from data.**
+A [[machine learning]] [algorithm](Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/algorithm.md) is a set of instructions that teach a computer to learn from data.

 Machine learning algorithms are used in a wide variety of applications, including image recognition, speech recognition, natural language processing, and fraud detection.
 They are also used to develop autonomous systems, such as self-driving cars and robots.